evilchili/linernotes-dot-club-docs/draft/code_of_conduct.md

 If you are looking for a Mastodon instance without a strong local theme, we recommend exploring other options using the tools at [https://instances.social/](https://instances.social/).

+## The Administration Team

+The Club's administrators and moderators are:

+- @djsundog
+- @dustin
+- @evilchili

 # Terms of Use

 PLEASE READ THIS TERMS OF USE AGREEMENT (THE "TERMS OF USE") CAREFULLY BEFORE REGISTERING OR PARTICIPATING IN LINER NOTES CLUB ("THE CLUB") AT ENTRY-POINT URL https://linernotes.club.
 BY USING THE CLUB, YOU SIGNIFY AND ACKNOWLEDGE THAT YOU HAVE READ THE TERMS OF USE AND AGREE TO BE BOUND BY AND COMPLY WITH THE TERMS OF USE.
 IF YOU DO NOT AGREE TO BE BOUND BY THE TERMS OF USE, PLEASE DO NOT ACCESS THE CLUB.